jeewoo-lee/jeewoo-lee/README.md

 - 👋 Hi, I’m Jeewoo Lee (이지우) @lee-jeewoo
 - 👀 I’m interested in Blockchain, ML, and Algorithms
-- 🌱 I’m currently learning life
+- 🌱 I’m currently learning about life
 - 📫 Feel free to shoot a mail to leejeewoo33@gmail.com